AsteroidNote/LCFontReplacer/README.md

 ### Step 5
 All you have to do now is to copy the FontReplacer folder in the plugins folder.
 You can get it [here](https://github.com/AsteroidNote/LCFontReplacer/releases/tag/v1.0.0).
 ![image5](https://i.imgur.com/QD0infh.png)
+#### Note: Keep all files from the zip together.
+Removing them will break the font replacement.

 ### Step 6
 All you have to do now is to run the Modded Game.